Reinhard Marx: Economic reform

 Marx has been critical of some aspects of capitalism and he has also promoted some economic reform ideas.
 While he was bishop of Trier, he criticized a culture of greed in modern capitalism and called for managers to subscribe to the social components of a social market economy.

 In 2006 he criticized the 'audacious' salary hikes of top managers.
-He said: "We are more and more moving away from a social market economy to capitalism, where the return is the only thing that counts.", "The other goals of companies, like for example, generating jobs, are not kept in mind anymore.
-That’s a mistake", and "It’s pure capitalism without social responsibility.
+He said: "We are more and more moving away from a social market economy to capitalism, where the return is the only thing that counts," adding that "The other goals of companies, like for example, generating jobs, are not kept in mind anymore.
+That’s a mistake."
+He also said "It’s pure capitalism without social responsibility.
 The other Marx from Trier could still be proven right.
 And that, I would find awful".

 In 2020 he echoed Pope Francis's call for a universal basic income as part of recovery plans from the COVID-19 pandemic.

 Marx is also a member of the World Economic Forum.